robbymilo/backcountrydata.com/README.md

 An API for accessing SNOTEL data in JSON format from the current water year.
 Data is cached and fetched every 15 minutes.

+## Development

 To start, clone the repo and use command `npm start`.

-## To-Do

-* Include NWS forecast hazards
-* Include nearst AVY centers and reports
-* Update https://backcountrydata.com with this API
-* Clean up express routes
+Then navigate to `localhost:3000`.

 ## Endpoints